Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Methodology

+Our primary objective is to compare the representations derived from VMs and LMs and assess their alignability, i.e. the extent to which LMs converge toward VMs' geometries.
+In the following sections, we introduce the procedures for obtaining the representations and aligning them, with an illustration of our methodology provided in Figure~\ref{fig:pipeline}.

+\paragraph{Vision models.} We include fourteen VMs in our experiments, representing three model families: SegFormer~\cite{NEURIPS2021_64f1f27b}, MAE~\cite{he2022masked}, and ResNet~\cite{he2016residual}.
+For all three types of VMs, we only employ the encoder component as a visual feature extractor.\footnote{We ran experiments with CLIP~\cite{radford2021learning}, but report on these separately, since CLIP does not meet the criteria of our study, being trained on a mixture of text and images.
+CLIP results are presented in Appendix~\ref{sec:appendix-clip-results}.}

 SegFormer models consist of a Transformer-based encoder and a light-weight feed-forward decoder.
 They are pretrained on object classification data and finetuned on scene parsing data for scene segmentation and object classification.
 We hypothesize that the reasoning necessary to perform segmentation in context promotes representations that are more similar to those of LMs, which also operate in a discrete space (a vocabulary).
-The SegFormer models we use are pretrained with ImageNet-1K and finetuned with ADE20K.
+The SegFormer models we use are pretrained with ImageNet-1K~\cite{ILSVRC15} and finetuned with ADE20K~\cite{BoleiZhou2017ScenePT}.

-MAE models have a Transformer-based encoder-decoder architecture.
-They are trained to reconstruct masked patches in images, which is a fully unsupervised training objective, similar to masked language modeling.
-The encoder takes as input the unmasked image patches while a light-weight decoder reconstructs the original image from the latent representation of unmasked patches interleaved with mask tokens.
+MAE models relies on a Transformer-based encoder-decoder architecture, with the Vision-Transformer (ViT)~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21} as the encoder backbone.
+MAE models are trained to reconstruct masked patches in images, i.e., a fully unsupervised training objective, similar to masked language modeling.
+The encoder takes as input the unmasked image patches, while a lightweight decoder reconstructs the original image from the latent representation of unmasked patches interleaved with mask tokens.
 The MAE models we use are pretrained on ImageNet-1K.

-ResNet models consist of a bottle-neck convolutional neural networks with residual blocks as an encoder, followed by a classification head that makes predictions based on the encoded representation.
-They are pretrained on the ImageNet-1k dataset for the task of object classification.
+ResNet models for object classification consist of a bottleneck convolutional neural network with residual blocks as an encoder, with a classification head.
+They are pretrained on the ImageNet-1K.

-For all three types of VMs, we only employ the encoder component as visual feature extractor.
+\paragraph{Language models.} We include fourteen Transformer-based LMs in our experiments, representing four model families: BERT~\citep{devlin-etal-2019-bert}, GPT-2~\citep{radford2019language}, OPT~\citep{zhang2022opt} and LLaMA-2~\citep{touvron2023llama}.
+We use six different sizes of BERT (all uncased): BERT$_{\text{Base}}$ and BERT$_{\text{Large}}$, which are pretrained on the BooksCorpus~\cite{Zhu2015AligningBA} and English Wikipedia~\cite{wikidump}, and four smaller BERT sizes, distilled from BERT$_{\text{Large}}$~\cite{turc2019}.
+GPT-2, an auto-regressive decoder-only LM, comes in three sizes, pretrained on the WebText dataset~\cite{radford2019language}.
+OPT also comes in three sizes, pretrained on the union of five datasets~\citep{zhang2022opt}.
+LLaMA-2 was pretrained on two trillion tokens.